|

 -- Use a formal procedure to analyze new items.

 -- Check all items against existing inventory.
-Be sure equivalent items are used
+Be sure equivalent items are used whenever possible.

 -- Require requester to define annual usage and why item is needed.